RuanJY/HK_MEMS_Dataset/README.md

 HK-MEMS, a MEMS LiDAR dataset on urban tunnels and dynamic scenarios

 # Updates
 - 1/9/2024, this repo is opened.
-Sample data will be provided soon.
+Sample data is provided. ([Sample_data_download](https://1drv.ms/f/s!AoYF4x3O8uR9g6xkP0XRGdjlE7QinQ?e=Lsf5gY), password: HK_MEMS_Dataset).
 The full dataset will be released after revision according to the review feedback.

 # Introduction
 This paper presents a multimodular dataset, HK-MEMS, incorporating data from MEMS LiDARs, a camera, GNSS, and Inertial Navigation Systems.
 To our best knowledge, it is the first dataset to offer **automotive-grade MEMS LiDAR** data on urban roads for research in Simultaneous Localization and Mapping (SLAM).